cheminfo/autolearning/README.md

     ``` ./train.sh ```

   12. Congratulations!
 You have a database that can be used to make new 1H-chemical shifts predictions.
-  13. You may be intersted in creating a condensed table from the database to simplyfy and speedup the prediction by running createPredictionTable.sh.
+  13. You may be intersted in creating a condensed table from the database to simplify and speedup the prediction by running    `createPredictionTable.sh`.
 An example of how to use this table for predictions of 1H-NMR chemical shifts can be found in src/test

   ```
   define(["../core/fastNmrShiftDBPred1H"],function (nmrShiftDBPred1H) {